Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 When creating a key with an opaque driver which does not have an `"allocate_key"` or `"destroy_key"` entry point:

 1. The core allocates memory for the key context.
-2. The core calls the driver's import, generate, derive or copy function.
+2. The core calls the driver's import, generate, derive or copy entry point.
 3. The core saves the resulting wrapped key material and any other data that the key context may contain.

 To destroy a key, the core simply destroys the wrapped key material, without invoking driver code.